Online DRS Safety Management

 To complete the hazard profile for chemicals, there are two options:

 Provide DRS with a list of the chemicals in the laboratory.

-Use the Laboratory Hazard Assessment for Chemicals process at the DRS website to complete the profile.
+Use the Laboratory Hazard Assessment for Chemicals guidance document below to complete the profile.

 Laboratory Door Signs

 DRS provides signs for exterior (hallway) laboratory doors.
 Door signs include emergency contact information and a summary of all hazards present.
 An example door sign is shown here.